(. . . You can find Part IV here)

 By the end of May, the "Big Guns" chemo had ended, but the Herceptin infusions would continue once every 3 weeks for the remainder of the year.
 Fortunately the only side effect was an occasional runny nose AND I started noticing some stubble ... my hair was growing back!!!!

 I was SO ready to get back on my bike.
-The first ride was a little frustrating.
+My first training ride was a little frustrating.
 A year prior I was able to ride a hilly 65 miles, but the hint of a small incline that day had me panting for breath.
 Mark and my friend Samantha rode with me and we did about 12 miles.
 At the end I was elated, but exhausted and I went home and took a long nap.

 Samantha & I, she had voluntarily shaved her head